-Criteria JORC Code Explanation Commentary Audits or reviews • The results of any audits or reviews of Ore Reserve estimates. • Reserves inventories and the use of appropriate modifying factors are reviewed internally on an annual basis.
+Criteria JORC Code Explanation Commentary Audits or reviews The results of any audits or reviews of Ore Reserve estimates.
+Reserves inventories and the use of appropriate modifying factors are reviewed internally on an annual basis.
 Additionally, mine design and cost profiles are regularly reviewed by WGX operational quarterly reviews.
 Financial auditing processes, Dataroom reviews for asset sales / purchases and stockbroker analysis regularly 'truth test' the assumptions made on Reserve designs and assumptions.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Ore Reserve estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the reserve within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors which could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-Accuracy and confidence discussions should extend to specific discussions of any estimate of contained insitu gold (Resource), it is the competent person's view that the consolidated Reserve inventory is highly achievable in entirety.
-Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Reserve viability, or for which there are remaining areas of uncertainty at the current study stage. • It is recognised that this may not be possible or appropriate in all circumstances.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Reserve viability, or for which there are remaining areas of uncertainty at the current study stage.
+It is recognised that this may not be possible or appropriate in all circumstances.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. estimate of contained insitu gold (Resource), it is the competent person's view that the consolidated Reserve inventory is highly achievable in entirety. • Given the entire Ore Reserves inventory is within existing operations, with Budgetary style cost models and current contractual mining / processing consumable rates, coupled with an extensive historical knowledge / dataset of the Resources, it is the competent person's view that the significant mining modifying factors (COG's, geotechnical parameters and dilution ratio's) applied are achievable and or within the limits of 10% sensitivity analysis.